Coming Soon

 Working with the celebrated preservation architecture firm Beyer Blinder Belle, the Seaport Museum transformed the historic 12,000-square-foot warehouse into a large-scale exhibition space, a hub for engaging educational programming, and a gathering space for the community.
 Once renovated, the building, which has not been updated in decades, will include a new climate control system, systems hardened against flooding, an elevator, and full accessibility to welcome all visitors into previously inaccessible space on “little” Water Street.

-An inaugural exhibition, to be announced in the coming months, will span the first three floors of the renovated building and feature works of art, historic artifacts, and archival materials from the extensive collections and archives of the Seaport Museum.
+The inaugural exhibition, Maritime City, will span the first three floors of the renovated building and feature works of art, historic artifacts, and archival materials from the extensive collections and archives of the Seaport Museum.
 For the first time in years, the Museum will have the capacity to responsibly show a selection from its collection of more than 28,000 works of art and historical artifacts, and over 80,000 archival materials.

 The renovation is scheduled to be completed in 2024 and will result in a resilient and sustainable building.
 Join the Seaport Museum’s mailing list to be one of the first to receive updates, announcements, and invitations to special events in advance of the official re-opening.